learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 Due to [an issue](https://github.com/flutter/flutter/issues/103630) with prior versions of Flutter 3, 3.3+ is required

+## Android 22+, iOS 12.0+

+Unity 2022.3 LTS [only supports Android 5.1 “Lollipop” (API level 22) and above](https://docs.unity3d.com/Manual/android-requirements-and-compatibility.html) and [iOS 12 and above](https://docs.unity3d.com/Manual/ios-requirements-and-compatibility.html) so your app must also observe these limitations

 ## Only 1 instance
 Unity can only render in 1 widget at a time.
 Therefore, you can only use one `EmbedUnity` widget on a Flutter screen.
 If another screen is pushed onto the navigator stack, Unity will be detatched from the first screen and attached to the second screen.
 If the second screen is popped, Unity will be reattached back to the first screen.